 - Is the building brick or unreinforced masonry (URM) and un-strengthened?
-These older building are progressively getting demolished or strengthened but pose a high risk if not updated.
+These older buildings are progressively getting demolished or strengthened but pose a high risk if not updated.
 Councils generally have these types of building on high-risk lists with upgrades notices often in place.

 - Is there a Council notice to upgrade the building.
 If there is, dig deeper to find out what works are planned.

 - Insurability and finance – check with your external providers to see what impact the assessment levels may have on your ability to obtain insurance and the likely impact on premiums.
-Under a net lease any increase in insurance will be passed onto the tenant through the Operating Expenses
+Under a net lease, any increase in insurance will be passed onto the tenant through the Operating Expenses

 - Consider a peer review.
-Depending on where the report was authored, you might want to have their assessment peer reviewed.
+Depending on where the report was authored, you might want to have their assessment peer-reviewed.
 Disputes between engineers do arise.
 Engineering NZ provides a forum to resolve disputes.

 Can we help?
 Due Diligence and Objective Evaluation